ejboettcher/container-landscape/Singularity/README.md

 3. Provide sample base images for each system

 ## Security overview
 Security paradigm remains mostly intact.
-No additional root priveleges given, and the
+No additional root priveleges given.
+User requires root/admin priveleges on system where the image is being configured (can be done locally if user has priveleges).

 ## Licensing
 Free, copyright owned by Gregory Kurtzer / Lawrence Berkeley National Laboratory